EEmre1337/pg-client-toolkit/README.md

 - **Modular components:** `Client`, `Minimap`, `Navigator`, `Ship`, `PET`, `Collector`, `Hunter`, `Scheduler`
 - **Deterministic image processing:** HSV isolation, pixel equality, reference images

-> **Note:** This repository is provided for learning/demo purposes.
-Do not use it to violate third-party terms of service.